NCarter3/csi-driver-qumulo/docs/install-csi-driver-master.md

-# Install NFS CSI driver master version on a kubernetes cluster
+# Install Qumulo CSI driver master version on a kubernetes cluster

+*TODO: helm not yet working.*

-If you have already installed Helm, you can also use it to install NFS CSI driver.
+If you have already installed Helm, you can also use it to install Qumulo CSI driver.
 Please see [Installation with Helm](../charts/README.md).

 ## Install with kubectl
  - remote install